The Role of bilinguals in the Bayesian naming game: The minimal and Bayesian naming game models

-In this model, each agent $i$ ($i=1,\dots,N$) is provided with a list $\L_i$ of known synonyms.
-In the present paper, where we study the case of two synonyms A and B, a list can be [A], [B], or [A,B].
+In the MNG model, each agent $i$ ($i=1,\dots,N$) is provided with a list $\L_i$ of known synonyms.
+In the present paper we study the case of a single object associated to two synonyms A and B. Therefore the list of an agent can be [A], [B], or [A,B].

-During the semiotic dynamics of the basic NG, at each time-step two agents $i, j$, the speaker and the hearer respectively, are randomly chosen.
-The speaker $i$ selects a name, either A or B, present in the name list $\L_i$, randomly choosing one of the two if both are present.
+During the semiotic dynamics of the MNG, at each time-step two agents $i, j$, the speaker and the hearer respectively, are randomly chosen.
+The speaker $i$ selects a name, A or B, present in the name list $\L_i$, randomly choosing one of the two if both are present.
 If the uttered name is present in the hearer's name list $\L_j$, both agents update their lists keeping the uttered name only.
 When this agreement process happens, the interaction is considered successful.
-Otherwise, when the word conveyed by the speaker is not present in the hearer's name list, the latter adds it to $\L_j$ --- note that this is considered a failure~\cite{Baronchelli-2006c}.
+Otherwise, when the word conveyed by the speaker is not present in the hearer's name list, the latter adds it to $\L_j$, see Fig.~\ref{fig:rules}-(a).
 Here we refer to this process as one-shot learning process, since in this case the hearer learns the name at the first attempt with probability $p=1$ \footnote{Note that in cognitive science one-shot learning usually refers to generalizing a concept after a few attempts.
 This is indeed the case of the BNG model.}.
-In order to monitor the evolution toward consensus, one can use the success rate $S(t)$, scoring one or zero at each time-step for a success or failure, respectively.
 The time $t$ is measured as the number of time steps elapsed, i.e. the number of interactions between pairs of agents.